TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 #### netscan Plugin

-To find the network-relevant information,
+To find the network-relevant connection information,

 ```bash
 python vol.py -f memory.dmp --profile=<profile> -g <offset> netscan
 ```

+The above output will be similar to netstat command ran on live machine.
+Note that for UDP connections, the Foreign Address and State will be defaulted (ip addr is \*:\* and state is blanked).

 #### connscan Plugin